jcentrone/your-next-web-adventure/README.md

 After a cover page is assigned, generate a report PDF from the report preview.
 The selected cover page will appear at the beginning of the PDF.

+### Cover image merge field

+Reports now support a dedicated cover image.
+Upload an image in the report editor and it will be stored on the report as `coverImage`.
+In the cover page editor, drag the **Cover Image** field into the canvas to place a resizable placeholder.
+During preview and PDF generation this placeholder is replaced with the report's cover image.

 ## Image Proxy

 When adding external images, the app routes the request through `/api/image-proxy`.